 The Macmillan Pass Project encompasses 544 km2 of mineral claims located approximately 200 km northeast of the settlement of Ross River in the eastern Yukon Territory of Canada.
-It is host to the large Tom and Jason sediment-hosted exhalative sulphide ("Sedex") zinc-lead-silver deposits.
+It is host to the large Tom and Jason sediment-hosted exhalative sulphide ("Sedex") zinc-lead-silver deposits as well as the End Zone and Boundary Zone that have significant mineralization drilled but not yet classified as mineral resources.
 The Company has a fully operational camp near the Tom deposit which is accessible via the North Canol Road (designated Yukon Highway No. 6) from Ross River and via a local airstrip.

 The deposits are located in the Selwyn Basin and hosted in Devonian-age Lower Earn Group sedimentary rocks.
-Sulphide-barite mineralization occurs in thick stratiform lenses and extends for as much as 1,200m along strike and 450m down dip.
+Sulphide-barite mineralization occurs in thick stratiform lenses and extends for as much as 1,200 meters along strike and 450 meters down dip.
 The main sulphide minerals are sphalerite and galena.